charmplusplus/charm/doc/charm++/manual.rst

 **void CharmInit(int argc, char **argv)**

-``CharmInit`` starts the Charm++ runtime in user driven mode, and executes the constructor of the main chare.
-Control returns to user code when a call to ``CkExit`` is made.
+``CharmInit`` starts the Charm++ runtime in user driven mode, and executes the constructor of any main chares, and sends out messages for readonly variables and group creation.
+Control returns to user code after this initialization completes.
 Once control is returned, user code can do other work as needed, including creating chares, and invoking entry methods on proxies.
 Any messages created by the user code will be sent/received the next time the user calls